1nVitr0/.dotfiles/README.md

 Dotfiles are grouped into packages that get symlinked to your home directory using `stow`.
 Dotfiles in the secure directory are encrypted using [gpg](https://gnupg.org/) and the encrypted versions are symlinked from `secure/[PACKAGE]` to the `dotfiles/[PACKAGE]`, which in turn is symlinked to your `home` directory.

 Creating profiles uses the exact same structure (in fact the exact same scripts, they are symlinked as well).
-Each profile is applied in the order they are given on top of the root dotfiles.
-The currently selecting profile is applied last and overrides all dotfiles from the previously loaded profiles.
+When a profile is switched all the dotfiles of the current profile (or the base dotfiles) are temporarily unlinked and the dotfiles from the profile are applied.

 # Making it your home